 School Partnerships

-• Offer support to school administrators about the connection between mindfulness and social justice
+- Support school leadership in understanding and nurturing the connection between mindfulness and social justice

 Mindfulness Directors

-• Provide dedicated space and time for Mindfulness Directors to design and discuss anti-oppression pedagogy
+- Provide dedicated space and time for Mindfulness Directors to design, reflect on, and advance anti-racist practices in their schools

 Organizational Design

-• Maintain structures and ways of being that lead to inclusivity and belonging, collaboration, transparency, and feedback in all aspects of the organization
+- Build and maintain structures that foster shared power, belonging, transparency and feedback in all aspects of the organization

-• Recruit and then select from a diverse pool of BIPOC candidates for Mindfulness Directors, WholeSchool staff, and governance roles
+- Recruit and hire from a diverse and representative pool of candidates for staff and Board positions

 At WholeSchool, we acknowledge the harmful impact of systemic racism in our country and the effects of white dominant culture on the design of systems, laws, and societal norms that perpetuate oppression.
 We believe that mindfulness can help us become more aware of racial conditioning and bias, hold complexity, skillfully manage emotions, grow in empathy and compassion, and value the interconnectedness of our world.
 Through partnership with school communities, placement of mindfulness directors, and the design of WholeSchool as an organization, we strive to create a just society.